Lakr233/ColorfulX/README.md

 # ColorfulX

-ColorfulX is a high-performance library designed for creating vibrant, animated gradient views.
+ColorfulX is a high-performance library designed for creating vibrant, animated mesh like gradient views.
 It offers powerful functionality and preset options as an enhanced alternative to SwiftUI’s MeshGradientView.

 🥳 LAB color models are now used, enabling smooth animated transitions and seamless color interpolation.